 We purposefully design and operate individually conceived lifestyle hotel brands that cater to diversified audiences, with a common thread of brand hallmarks that deliver a locally inspired, neighborhood boutique yet consistently enjoyable experience.
-As of December 31, 2020, we had developed five lifestyle hotel brands, with a new luxury hotel brand expected to launch in June 2021, covering the entire chain of midscale to luxury hotels with differentiated appeal to a wide range of guests, from discerning business travelers to the rising Generation-Z population.
+As of December 31, 2022, we had developed six lifestyle hotel brands, covering the entire chain of midscale to luxury hotels with differentiated appeal to a wide range of guests, from discerning business travelers to the rising Generation-Z population.